 Beside Tori, a man took his place, the deep lines of his visage twisted by some unnamed emotion.
 The broad-shouldered man beyond him leaned into the isle to meet Tori’s eyes, wiggling his eyebrows back and forth in apparent eagerness.
-For her part, Tori stood at attention, taking in the spectacle with her shoulders back and eyes forward, slowly taking in the preparations around her.
+For her part, Tori stood at attention, observing the spectacle with her shoulders back and eyes forward.

 Gavin watched the novelty below him, young boys struggling with buckles and unfamiliar ties.
 As if on cue, seventeen children drifted in, running slowly on swift feet as they melded into the crowded lines.
 No heavy plates or bulky leathers for them.
 Daggers were sucked up by the crowd, making their way into sanguine hands.

 As ever before, the scene expanded until all within were but dots, tiny sharp pinpricks in a battlefield of thick wool.
 Lines abruptly stiffened, bodies moving forth in blended lines, widening to arms reach as they were drawn out of town.